Algorithmus-IIITK/cp-resources/README.md

 - Powers of Number in n!
 - Largest Area in a room from where we can see all walls
 - Calculations involving multiplication/division (like Factorial) can be written in Prime exponent form
+- Building Prefix array instead of actual array in case of XOR problems
+-